 She and her younger sister, Martha, attended Miss May’s Finishing School in Boston.
 Both became accomplished pianists, but Mary always loved sports.
 When at the Cape, she swam every day, rode her bicycle, and played golf on the family nine-hole course.
 Eventually, the family donated the golf course to the Historical Society of Old Yarmouth.
 It is now open to the public, with walking trails throughout.

 When their parents retired to Yarmouth Port, Mary and her sister Martha moved along with them.
 After their father died, the two women became their mother’s caregiver until her death in 1919.
 Two years later Martha died and Mary decided that she wanted a home of her own.
 She bought her ancestor Colonel John Thacher’s house, built c.
-1680, on Route 6A at the corner of Thacher Lane.
+1680, on Route 6A at the corner of Thacher Street.

 Mary’s interest in antiques continued to develop.
 She immersed herself in books on historic furnishings.
 Seventeenth- and eighteenth-century furnishings were relatively out of style in the early twentieth century and could be purchased at reasonable prices.
 Mary began frequenting antique shops in Boston and New York, as well as on Cape Cod.
 She bought pieces at hotel auctions in New York and Boston.
 Not confining her collecting to any one style, she bought what appealed to her, be it a seventeenth-century English chest or a twentieth-century American corner cabinet.
 She purchased mostly eighteenth-century American pieces made in New England.
 Thacher House provided a place to house her collection.